plandex-ai/go-prompt/README.md

 for quite a while.
 This project aims to continue its development.

+The library has been rewritten in many aspects, fixing existing bugs and adding new essential functionality.

+Most notable changes include:
+- Support for custom syntax highlighting with a lexer
+- Multiline editing
+- A scrolling buffer is used for displaying the current content which makes it possible to edit text of arbitrary length (only the visible part of the text is rendered)
+- Support for automatic indentation when pressing <kbd>Enter</kbd> and the input is incomplete or for executing the input when it is complete.
+This is determined by a custom callback function.

+I highly encourage you to see the [changelog](CHANGELOG.md) which fully documents the changes that have been made.

 ---

 A library for building powerful interactive prompts inspired by [python-prompt-toolkit](https://github.com/jonathanslenders/python-prompt-toolkit),